What does Pacific Forum look for in a research proposal?

 What does the application process look like?

-Both resident and non-resident fellowship applications are accepted twice a year, in April and October, and are contingent on availability.
-The Korea Foundation Fellowship applications will be announced via Pacific Forum social media accounts.
+Applications for both resident and non-resident Legacy Fellowship opportunities are accepted twice a year, in April and October, and are contingent on availability.
+For Partner-sponsored Fellowship opportunities, see their individual pages for their deadlines.

 How long does it take to receive notification?

 We strive to make decisions within six weeks of the application closing date.